Understanding the Georgian Business Visa Landscape

 Challenge 2: Financial Documentation Standards

-The Problem: Visa officers may reject applications if bank statements don't demonstrate "sufficient funds" without clear guidelines on what "sufficient" means.
+The Problem: Visa officers may reject applications if bank statements don't demonstrate sufficient funds, with financial proof being a crucial factor in avoiding rejection.

-The Solution: Based on successful applications I've reviewed, aim for:
+The Solution: Based on successful applications and current requirements, aim for:

 - Consistent income deposits (avoid sudden large deposits immediately before application)